Search This Blog

 Lawn Bowling Strategies for Competition

-Strategy is an overarching plan for action established before the action begins.
+Strategy is an overarching action plan established before the action begins.
 In lawn bowls, strategy is set before a match, at a stage when you know nothing more than the identity of your opponents.
 Tactics, on the other hand, are applied when the opponent is already engaged.
 Tactics therefore change as the situation on the rink evolves.

 Strategy is invoked for serious competitions where winning is the overriding purpose.
 In bowls, both strategy and tactics are decided by the skip and executed by the team.
 Never apply strategies such as proposed here in friendly games.
 Strategies can embarrass opponents.
-It draws attention to and belaboring their shortcomings.
+It draws attention to and belabors their shortcomings.
 This of course causes bad feelings.
 Similarly, being a stickler for the rules, which often is part of a strategy, is bad form in a social game.
 When playing for fun, the uncontested unanimous purpose is for everyone to have an enjoyable experience; so be friendly, helpful, and accommodating to teammates and opponents alike.

 Yes- a skip should still take advantage of opponents’ weaknesses during a social game in a tactical way, but he or she should not share this estimation of opposing individual weaknesses with other team members, as one does with a strategy, because that insight is a criticism of another person’s game.
 Similarly in ‘friendlies’, the skip should not pound away at the opponent’s weaknesses, end after end, but only use that advantage at critical points in the game.
 Even in a casual game someone must win and it might as well be your side.